hemmokarja/Citation-Finder/README.md

 6. **Vector Storage**: The vectors are stored in a vector database, allowing for efficient retrieval based on similarity search.
 7. **User Input Sentence Embedding**: The user's original input sentence is embedded into a vector.
 8. **Document Retrieval**: The application retrieves J (default: 10) documents from the vector database whose vectors most closely match the user's input sentence vector.
-9. **Citation Evaluation**: A language model evaluates each of the retrieved documents to determine whether it can be used as a direct and undeniable source for the user's input sentence.
+9. **Citation Evaluation**: A language model evaluates each of the retrieved documents to determine whether it can be used as a direct source for the user's input sentence.
+In addition, the LLM extracts the most relevant sentence or sentences from the paragraph.

 ## Usage Instructions